atolab/zenoh-web/content/docs/migration_1.0/Python.md

 assert payload.deserialize(list[float]) == [0.5, 37.1]
 ```

-(De)serializers can be registered for custom types
+(De)serializers can be registered for custom types:

 ```python
 from dataclasses import dataclass